 On the house wall, here again we used the 38 degree spot for drama.
 You can either place your lights in front or behind your landscape plants, depending on the effect you are going for.
 Obviously placing them in front of your plants gives you a little more drama, but this is less effective if you have large shrubs that block a lot of the light path.

-We used light fixtures from ‘Volt Lighting’ because we preferred them, but we also saw similar lights at both Home Depot and Lowes.
+We used light fixtures from ‘Volt Lighting’ because we preferred them, but we also saw similar low voltage outdoor lighting at both Home Depot and Lowes.